hyunjunian/Poor-Charlie-s-Almanack/en.md

 The answer is yes.
 There’s hardly a corporation in America that isn’t spending more on lawsuits and on compliance with various regulations than it was 20 years ago.
 And yes, some of the new regulation is stupid and foolish.
 And some was damn well necessary.
 And it will ever be thus, albeit with some ebb and flow.

-> There’s hardly a corporation in America that isn’t spending more on lawsuits and on compliance with various regulations than it was 20 years ago.
->

 **But have you seen or experienced any change in decision-making at corporations in their being less likely to take on riskier investments for fear of failure or liability?**

 The only place I saw—with another friend, not Warren—was when I was part owner of the biggest shareholder in a company that invented a better policeman’s helmet.
 It was made of Kevlar or something of that sort.
 They brought it to us and wanted us to manufacture it.